learn-co-students/nyc-web-120919/11-sinatra-intro/README.md

 ## Sinatra, MVC, & Routing

-# Question
+# Corneal

-- What are all these damn files
+- scaffold a new Sinatra app

 # What is MVC